 Ty Cobb was the owner of MLB’s career hits record for 57 years, until Pete Rose did the seemingly unthinkable and broke Cobb’s record on September 11, 1985, at Riverfront Stadium in Cincinnati.
 The record-breaking hit was a single to left-center field on a 2-1 pitch from Padres pitcher Eric Snow, and the resulting celebration featured a seven-minute standing ovation from spectators.
 Of all the career records in Major League history,

 Cobb’s hit total was always thought of as one of the most unbreakable.
 Nonetheless, Pete Rose topped Cobb’s career total and cemented his legacy as one of the greatest baseball players of all time.
 This record-breaking hit, and what it represents in the history of baseball, is one of the integral arguments as to why Pete Rose’s ban should be lifted in order for him to be inducted into the National Baseball Hall of Fame.

 8. Kirk Gibson’s 1988 World Series Home Run

-This event deserves to be in the most iconic moments in MLB history because the impossible literally became possible for Los Angeles Dodgers’ player Kirk Gibson.
+One of the deciding factors for the 1988 World Series was a legendary hit by Los Angeles Dodgers’ player Kirk Gibson.
 The LA Dodgers were in the World Series against the Oakland Athletics, and Gibson had sustained injuries to both of his legs before Game One even arrived.
 Gibson was originally taken off the batting lineup for the game due to his injuries, but at the bottom of the ninth with two outs on the board, Gibson was called to bat.
 Shockingly, he hit the ball perfectly, batting it straight out of the park to score two home runs for the Dodgers, changing the score to 5-4 Dodgers and winning them the game, after which they went on to win the World Series four games to one.

 9. Derek Jeter’s “Flip”